MrDemon-LICH/HamsterOS/README.md

 Copyright © 2024 HamsterOS.
 All rights reserved.

-For LICHROM all rights to the software are reserved to the owner.
+For HamsterOS all rights to the software are reserved to the owner.

 The following conditions apply: